 The proposed Canadian Premier League will need to overcome five significant challenges if it intends to survive and ultimately flourish.
 The first – and perhaps most significant – challenge is that professional clubs already exist in five of Canada’s six largest metropolitan areas.
 The three MLS clubs will not entertain moving to the proposed Canadian Premier League – a switch that would essentially be a drop downward – and second division Edmonton has already publicly rejected such a change.
 While Ottawa might be willing to swap leagues, that would still leave four Canadian clubs playing in prominent US leagues.

 The Canadian Premier League would either have to leave these cities out of its plan, or create second clubs in these cities that would compete for attendance and attention.
 Given that ice hockey is Canada’s most popular spectator sport, and no Canadian city has more than one top-flight ice hockey club, it would be optimistic to expect Canadian Premier League sides to coexist with MLS teams in the same cities.
-On the other hand, if the Premier League was to decide not to put clubs in Toronto, Montreal and Vancouver, it would risk decreased media interest and sponsorship revenue.
+On the other hand, if the Premier League was to decide not to put clubs in Toronto, Montreal and Vancouver, it would risk decreased sponsorship revenue.

 A second challenge is whether it can generate sufficient interest from prospective fans and the news media.
 One of the greatest contributors to the quick demise of the Canadian Soccer League was dismal attendance in several cities.
 Can it garner regular media attention – even if some of the country’s largest cities are left out of the league?

 A third challenge is whether the league can generate significant revenue from a television deal.
 For the sake of comparison, MLS did not receive rights fees during its initial three-year television deal.
-Although that was back in the 1990s when the sport was much less popular on this side of the pond, is it realistic for the Canadian Premier League to expect to fare better during the early seasons?
+Although that was back in the 1990s when the sport was much less popular on this side of the pond, is it realistic for the Canadian Premier League to expect to fare better during its early seasons?

 A fourth challenge is travel costs.
 Canada is massive in size.
 For comparison, the distance between Victoria and Halifax (two previous CSL clubs) is only slightly less than the journey between Dublin and Tehran.
 The price of repeatedly flying across such a large country was a challenge during the previous Canadian Soccer League, and eventually caused the creation of an uneven league schedule.